 In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers (ASU 2021-08), which clarifies that an acquirer of a business should recognize and measure contract assets and contract liabilities in a business combination in accordance with Topic 606, Revenue from Contracts with Customers.
 The new amendments are effective for us are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 The amendments should be applied prospectively to business combinations occurring on or after the effective date of the amendments, with early adoption permitted.
-The Group is currently evaluating this standard but do not expect that it will have a material impact on our consolidated financial statements.
+The adoption of this standard did not have a material impact on our consolidated financial statements.

 In March, 2022, the FASB issued ASU 2022-02, Financial Instruments - Credit Losses (Topic 326), Troubled Debt Restructurings and Vintage Disclosures, which eliminates the accounting guidance for TDRs in ASC 310-40, Receivables - Troubled Debt Restructurings by Creditors.
 ASU 2022-02 also requires an issuer to disclose current-period gross writeoffs by year of origination for financing receivables and net investments in leases within the scope of Subtopic 326-20, Financial Instruments-Credit Losses-Measured at Amortized Cost.
 The amendments in ASU 2022-02 are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted.
 The amendments should be applied prospectively, with one possible exception.
-The Group is currently evaluating the impact of the new guidance on its consolidated financial statements.
+The adoption of this standard did not have a material impact on our consolidated financial statements.